 A Few Examples

-The first thing I did, naturally, was try this with one of my favorite wallpapers.
+The first thing I did, naturally, was try this with.
 I wasn’t disappointed with how it looked:

 Then I tried it with a photo my wife Kathy took during a recent vacation.
 I like how it turned out too: